Temple of Aphaia: Late Archaic Phase (Aphaia Temple II)

-Bankel says the temple of Aphaia is more developed than the earlier phase of this structure, giving it a date of around 500 BC.
+Bankel states that the temple of Aphaia is more developed than the earlier phase of this structure, giving it a date of around 500 BC.
 The metopes of this temple, which were not found, were slotted into the triglyph blocks and attached to backer blocks with swallowtail clamps.
 If they were wooden, their lack of preservation is to be expected.
 If they were stone, then they may have been removed for the ancient antiquities market while the structure was still standing.
 The altar was redone for this phase as well.

-If still in use by the 4th century, the temple would have been closed during the persecution of pagans in the late Roman Empire.